Blog

 • You must complete a certification audit (not verification)

-• You must comply with the Core Module plus supplementary modules
+• You must comply with the Core Module, the SIL Practice Standards plus supplementary modules

 • Auditors will conduct on-site assessments at your SIL properties